My story

 Between 2001 and 2003 I must have been admitted to hospital six or seven times, every time with mania or psychosis.
 On two occasions I even disappeared from the ward and somehow ended up in Auckland, with some stories to tell from those episodes as well.

 I was still deceiving everyone and not taking my medication, but finally the doctors caught up with me.
-Realising I wasn’t taking my medication they gave me an anti-psychotic injection, and for the first time in three years, I saw clearly.
+Realising I wasn’t taking my meds they gave me an anti-psychotic injection, and for the first time in three years, I saw clearly.

 It is difficult, and it has been traumatic at times, but I wouldn’t want to change anything that has happened to me.
 If someone was to say, “I can take it all away Jason as if it never happened”, I would say in return in no uncertain terms, “No thanks, everything that happened was perfect for me, and I wouldn’t want to change a thing.
 I have learned so much, and I’m a better person now than I could have ever been without it.”